-Marine water quality data were compiled from surveys carried out in marine waters near the Hope Bay Project between 1996 and 2015.
+Marine water quality data were compiled from surveys carried out in marine waters near the Project between 1996 and 2016.
 Marine activities associated with the permitted Doris Project, including the construction of a jetty in Roberts Bay, began in 2007.
 Although the Doris Aquatic Effects Monitoring Program (AEMP) has shown that there have been no effects of the Doris Project on the marine environment, data collected in the years prior to 2007 are considered representative of baseline conditions, while data collected from 2007 onward are considered representative of existing conditions.

-The primary sources of water quality information used to describe the existing environment in the EIS were the baseline studies conducted in Roberts Bay, Ida Bay (Reference Bay), Hope Bay, and Melville Sound from 2007 to 2011, and the Doris North Project Aquatic Effects Monitoring Program (AEMP) conducted in Roberts Bay and Ida Bay from 2010 to 2015.
+The primary sources of water quality information used to describe the existing environment were the baseline studies conducted in Roberts Bay, Ida Bay (Reference Bay), Hope Bay, and Melville Sound in 2009, 2010, 2011, and 2016, and the Doris North Project Aquatic Effects Monitoring Program (AEMP) conducted in Roberts Bay and Ida Bay from 2010 to 2016.